Louisiana Highway 89: Route description

 From the south, LA 89 begins at a junction with LA 14 (Veterans Memorial Drive) in the Vermilion Parish town of Delcambre.
 LA 14 is a four-lane highway connecting with Abbeville to the west and New Iberia to the east.
 LA 89 heads north, running parallel to the Iberia Parish line as it bends around the western shore of Lake Peigneur.
 The highway briefly passes into the northwest corner of Iberia Parish in an area known as Lozes.
 Here, a T-intersection with LA 88 (Coteau Road) provides a connection to US 90 straight ahead.
 LA 89 turns west onto Youngsville Road at this junction and crosses into Lafayette Parish.

 In Lafayette Parish, LA 89 makes several right-angle turns as it travels into the suburban city of Youngsville.
 It turns north onto Austin Road, west onto Piat Road across the corporate limits, and north onto Guillot Road.
-The highway passes a series of small residential subdivisions set among the sugar field fields and intersects a growing suburban thoroughfare known as Chemin Metairie Parkway via roundabout.
+The highway passes a series of small residential subdivisions set among the sugar fields and intersects a growing suburban thoroughfare known as Chemin Metairie Parkway via roundabout.
 In the center of Youngsville, LA 89 turns west onto Avenue B for one block, then north onto First Street for two blocks to an intersection with Church Street.
 Here, the LA 89 designation and state maintenance officially end.
 Through traffic turns east onto Church Street, which immediately curves north onto Lafayette Street, and proceeds to a second roundabout at Iberia Street (a decommissioned portion of LA 92).
 From this junction, Iberia Street connects with the communities of Milton and Maurice to the west and US 90 to the east.
 State maintenance resumes northward as LA 89-1.